TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

 ### In conclusion

 ResNet still mostly sucks at reading my handwriting but not as much as before.

-I think the biggest surprise to me is that data augmentation of MNIST provided the best accuracy results for my handwriting, much more than sanitizing my own dataset to fit MNIST.
-I did have some intuition around what would best mirror my own handwriting style but outside of rotation much of it was simply trying to account for resizing.
+The biggest surprise for me is that data augmentation of MNIST provided the best accuracy results for my handwriting.
+I was expecting that my data was representative of MNIST and that sanitizing my own dataset to fit MNIST would have yielded the best results.
+I did use some intuition in deciding on the augmentation hyperparameters but outside of rotation much of it was simply trying to account for resizing.
 Maybe I'll try only transforming with rotation if I ever come back to this.

 This has been a much longer project (about a day) than I had thought it would be.
 Thanks for reading if you've gotten this far.

 I'll end with three things,
 1. Dysgraphia exists
 2. If you're a programmer with dysgraphia please reach out if you ever want to work on anything
-3. I hate whiteboard interviews.
-Forever thankful the pandemic killed those.
+3. I hate whiteboard interviews where I have to physically write on a whiteboard.
+I'm forever thankful the pandemic killed those.